 During this time, a person’s viral load is quite high whether they are experiencing HIV symptoms or not.
 The amount of HIV in the bloodstream is known as the viral load.

 When there is a high viral load, HIV can be spread quickly to new individuals.
-The HIV symptoms may develop or worsen as it advances.
+The HIV symptoms in women or men may develop or worsen as it advances.
 It might take a while.

 Some HIV-positive patients take up to 10 years before showing symptoms.